Benjamin Smith Barton: Archeology

-Barton also made a significant contribution to archeology.
+Barton pursued archeology.
 Although his early publication in 1787, Observations on Some Parts of Natural History, incorrectly attributed the prehistoric mounds of Ohio to the Danes, by his 1797 work (mentioned above), he had reconsidered his earlier claim and identified the Mound builders correctly as Native Americans.
 While he was not the first to make such a claim, he may have been the first to suggest a significant age to the mounds, as he posited that they were older than James Ussher's Biblical chronology.
 Lacking evidence, Barton still speculated that Native Americans originated in Asia, anticipating the much later scientific consensus in favor of the idea.

 Appointments

 Barton was elected to the American Philosophical Society in 1789.
 He served as president of the Philadelphia Medical Society from 1808 to 1815.
 In 1812, he was elected as a member to the Royal Swedish Academy of Sciences.

 Miscellaneous

 In 1803, before his famous expedition, Meriwether Lewis went to Philadelphia and met with Benjamin Smith Barton.
 Barton helped to increase Lewis' botanical knowledge and collection skills.
 Lewis returned with 226 plants.
 They are preserved today at the Lewis and Clark Herbarium at the Academy of Sciences in Philadelphia.